This is Part II of a series about how drugs for mental illness affect my brain. For Part I, click here.

 Throughout my struggle with mental illness and my experimentation with medication, I’ve noticed that it’s very difficult to find detailed information about how different drugs affect different people.
 There’s lots of info about people experiencing the more uncommon, severe side effects, but very little chronicling of the day-to-day changes in mood, or information about how long things take to work.

-Everyone’s different, so psychiatrists will never tell you “this is when you’ll begin experiencing results.”
+Once again, everyone’s different, so psychiatrists will never tell you “this is when you’ll begin experiencing results.”
 And that’s perfectly fine.
 But I’ve found that just knowing a handful of other people have had a similar experience to me calms me down significantly, and allows me to weather the rough process of adjusting to a new medication.
-So without further ado, here is some information on how my experience as a patient under the care of a psychiatrist taking Sertraline (a common Zoloft substitute) has been.
+So without further ado, here is some information on how my experience as a patient under the care of a psychiatrist taking Sertraline (a common Zoloft substitute), and Lamotrigine (a generic form of Lamictal) has been.

 This is an update about ten months after I began taking Sertraline, and about four months after I started taking Lamotrigine.